Donate blood for special needs

 Hereditary Hemochromatosis (HH) is a genetic condition that may result in the body absorbing too much iron from food.
 To prevent complications, these patients often benefit from regular blood donation.
 For physicians needing to request therapeutic blood collections for their HH patients, please complete the downloadable form, attach evidence of genetic testing, and fax the documents to Memorial Blood Centers using the fax number provided on the order form.

-- To learn about making an autologous donation, or to schedule an appointment, call 1-888-GIVE-BLD.
+To learn about making an autologous or therapeutic donation, or to schedule an appointment, call 888.448.3253.